 - Frank Knox Fellowships: 6 awards to cover tuition fees and living expenses for up to two years of graduate study (including special status) at Harvard for students from the UK, Australia, Canada or New Zealand.
 Deadline usually in October.

 - Knight-Hennessey Scholarships: Scholarships providing full funding to pursue any graduate degree at Stanford University and develop leadership and communication that will "empower you to work across disciplines and to scale creative solutions for complex challenges".
-Deadline usually early October.
+Deadline usually very early in October.

 - St Andrew’s Society Scholarships: 2 awards of $30,000 for graduate study at a US university in any subject for candidates who are Scottish by birth or descent and who have current knowledge of Scotland and Scottish current affairs and traditions in order to be good ambassadors for Scotland.
 Open to applicants who have just, or will, graduate from their first degree at Oxford, Cambridge or any Scottish university.
 Deadline usually February.